senolkacar/PRWB-2223/README.md

 # Projet PRWB 2223 - Gestion de comptes entre amis

 This project is realised with PHP, it has also partial Javascript code for validation and other stuff.
 There is also implementation of JustValidate and SweetAlert javascript libraries.
 This project is developed with MVC architecture.
+Bootstrap is used for the styling of the pages.

 ## Notes de version itération 1